dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 it doesn't have an equivalent.

-Use the typecast operator to cast an object to a particular type if&mdash;and only if&mdash;you are sure that the object is of that type.
+Use the typecast operator to cast an object to a particular type if—and only if—you are sure that the object is of that type.

 For example: